Robert Hart’s Forest Garden

 The Garden of Love

 There was an amazing amount of food, especially plums, in the garden.
-'Help yourself to whatever you want' Robert said, 'there is much too much here for me.'
-I needed no second invitation, my meal that evening was a large bowl of plums!
+‘Help yourself to whatever you want’ Robert said, ‘there is much too much here for me.’
+We needed no second invitation, our meal that evening was a large bowl of plums!

 As darkness fell, we shared a meal with Robert and talked a little about the garden.
-Later in the evening, he and I talked in depth about forest gardening and his hopes for the future.
-He explained the reason behinds the garden and tried to share with me some of his vision.
-I would like to try and explain some of this here because his message is so special - I hope that my words can do justice to his vision.
+Later in the evening, we talked in depth about forest gardening and his hopes for the future.
+He explained the reason behinds the garden and tried to share some of his vision.
+We would like to try and explain some of this here because his message is so special - We hope that the words can do justice to his vision.

 The motivation behind the garden was not just based on growing more food in less space and with less effort.
 Robert was very aware of the inequalities in society, especially between the western cultures and the less developed nations.
 He wanted to demonstrate a lifestyle that could help to provide more food and an improved standard of life for those areas of the world where starvation is an ever present threat.

 Beyond all this, Robert wanted to demonstrate a garden that could heal - that could heal both the individual and the planet.
 Robert’s whole philosophy is based on love.
 He is convinced that this is the most powerful force in the world and that, when given unconditionally, it will transform.
 His life is a living example of his beliefs and so is his garden.

 When you look at a conventional food garden, what you normally see is a row of this vegetable, a row of that vegetable, plus a few fruit trees and bushes in a separate area.
 The gardener is constantly battling against the forces of nature in the form of pests, diseases, drought, too much rain or whatever.
 The ground is dug every year, it has to be fertilized, there is a constant battle to control the weeds - it is warfare on a small scale.